You may want to read:

 Red: Hope?
 Let me tell you something, my friend.
 Hope is a dangerous thing.
 Hope can drive a man insane.
 It’s got no use on the inside.
 You’d better get used to that idea.

-Twenty-four years ago Biff’s wife left him, taking their children with her.
+Mable’s husband committed suicide last year.
+Without question, it was the most devastating event of her life.
+Though her days were dark and complex, she endured because she had hope.
+Twenty-four years ago, Biff’s wife left him, taking their children with her.
 Today he is flourishing in Christian ministry.
 It was hope that buoyed him through the dissolution of their marriage.

+Someone raped Biffina as a teenager; she was not a Christian at the time.
+The succeeding years were the darkest of her life.
+Then she met Christ.
+He gave her hope.
+Today she is a happy and energetic mother of three.
 Mable, Biff, and Biffina are not unique.
 They are average people living in a cruel world, alongside thousands of other people just like them.
-The thing that makes them different is they were willing to do what Red would not allow himself to do.
+What makes them different is they were willing to do what Red would not allow himself to do.

+Red was in an unforgiving prison.
+His way of escape was not to set himself up for disappointment by expecting anything better than the cold and disappointing world where he lived.
+He could not hope.
+He would not hope.
+It was too painful.
 The real truth is that he did hope: he hoped that he would not hope.
 He chose to harden his heart within the walls that surrounded him.
 He could not see what Andy saw, though they were sitting beside each other, staring at the same things–dirt, razor wire, and cold concrete.

 Mable, Biff, and Biffina saw things differently than Red.
 They lived in prisons too, but instead of willfully incarcerating themselves inside their prisons, they chose to cling to hope–something that was outside their prisons.
-Like Moses before them, they could see Him who was invisible (Hebrews 11:27).
+Like Moses before them, they could see Him, who was invisible (Hebrews 11:27).

 They had a hope that persevered.
 This kind of unmerited grace pushed them through their trials and into a place of quiet rest, security, and faith.
 That is what hope will do for you if you place it in the right thing.